atuyabirisi/yolo/README.md

 #### Dockerizing the Yolo E-Commerce App
-This project involved dockerizing this MERN stack Yolo e-commerce Application ,defining a multi-container setup with docker compose for frontend, backend and database services, creating a custom network for the services and persisting application data using volumes.
+This project involved dockerizing the Yolo e-commerce Application ,defining a multi-container setup with docker compose for frontend, backend and database services, creating a custom network for the services, persisting application data using volumes pushing built images(frontend, backend) to docker hub.

 #### Key Features
- - Multi-stage builds for frontend image with Docker
+ - Multi-stage build for frontend image with Docker
  - A multi-container setup with docker compose
  - A Custom docker compose network
+ - A volume for data persistance
  - Pushing images to docker hub
+ - Automation of the above workflows using a Jenkins pipeline

 #### Requirements
   - Docker
+  - Jenkins

 #### Launch the application locally
  - Fork repository - https://github.com/atuyabirisi/yolo.git